g-leech/argmin-gravitas/_posts/2017-12-31-mogopaedia.markdown

 wordcount:
 ---

+> "Tracking live is like that.
+You're actually hearing something which actually happened."

 Many of my tasteful friends disdain even his soft hi-fi work, and some of my tasteless friends are much enamoured of the lot.
 Just like anyone, I cannot rule out 'adaptive preferences', that I like it because I've put a lot into it.